-Dejal is also on App.net (ADN), Facebook and Google+, and David is on YouTube:
+Dejal is also on Facebook and Google+, and David is on YouTube:

 Established in Auckland, New Zealand in September 1991, Dejal moved to Portland, Oregon, USA in April 2001 and was organized as a Limited Liability Company (LLC) in April 2002.
 The name "Dejal" is pronounced DEE-JILL - see the FAQ for more information.

 Dejal software is not sold in stores.
 David keeps prices affordable by avoiding the old-style packaging and distribution channels.
-Instead, all Dejal Mac software is available for online download via the Dejal web site.
+Instead, all Dejal macOS software is available for online download via the Dejal web site.
 All products include a full-featured FREE trial period to allow you to see what you're buying beforehand.
 Some macOS apps are also available via the Mac App Store.
-Of course, iOS apps are only available via the iPhone App Store, but all include free Lite editions so you can try fully functional editions before deciding to purchase the paid Pro edition.
+Of course, iOS apps are only available via the App Store, but often are free to download and try.